ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 The scripts are designed to create a new VPC and install SAP (BW/4HANA release) solution together with its dedicated DB Hana box in one task flow.
 If you want to install SAP BW/4HANA on an existing VPC with already installed and configured HANA box VSI, see [How to automate SAP HANA stand-alone VSI on IBM VPC Cloud by using Terraform and Ansible](/docs/sap?topic=sap-background-for-automating-sap-hana-stand-alone-vsi).

-## Script files

-The configuration and script files are provided on the GitHub repository [sap-automated-deployment-scripts/sapthreetiers4hana/](https://github.com/IBM-Cloud/sap-automated-deployment-scripts/tree/dev).

-To run the scripts to create a VPC and install the SAP BW/4HANA release on dedicated HANA 2.0 BOX VSI, you need to modify:

-*	The terraform.tfvars file to add your IBM Cloud API-key.
-*	The input.auto.tfvars file to customize the resources for your solution.
-By default, the VSI is configured with:
-    *	Red Hat Enterprise Linux® 7.x for SAP Applications (amd64),
-    *	Two SSH keys that are configured to access as root user on SSH,
-    *	Five storage volumes.

-You can change the default settings to match your solution.

-You can change the default SAP system configuration settings to match your solution.
-You also specify the location where you downloaded the SAP kits.

-All of the other configuration files are provided and do not need to be modified.

-The IBM Cloud Provider plug-in for Terraform on {{site.data.keyword.cloud_notm}} uses these configuration files to provision a VPC in your {{site.data.keyword.cloud_notm}} account.

 ## SAP Kits

 For each {{site.data.keyword.cloud_notm}} region IBM allocates temporary storage on a dedicated Jump host.
 It is your responsibility to download the necessary SAP and DB kits to your Deployment (Bastion) Server.
 All file archives are decompressed by Ansible during the automatic deploying process.
 For more information, see the readme file.